Jabble/tamu-rdm-workshops/modules/02-research-data-lifecycle/research-data-lifecycle-note.md

 In this series we will think about managing research data over time.

-For this section, we'll talk about the "life" of research data to get an overview of data management concerns at different points during – and after – a research project.
+For this module, we'll talk about the "life" of research data to get an overview of data management concerns at different points during – and after – a research project.

 ## The life of data
 The “life”, “lifetime” or lifecycle” of research data covers the time from which a project is conceived and data gathering is planned, until the point when data are deleted or lost.